 Over the years I’ve made everything from Raspberry Cream Cheese Heart Tarts to Raspberry Shortbread Hearts and Waffle Heart Sandwiches (yes of course, heart shapes galore) for Valentine’s Day, but this year the kids have specifically requested cupcakes.
-Red is obviously the color the holiday calls for, so I used my favorite dye free food coloring to make these cupcakes topped with a gorgeous pink buttercream frosting and festive Valentine’s Day sprinkles.
+Red is obviously the color the holiday calls for, so I used my favorite dye free food coloring (this one too) to make these cupcakes topped with a gorgeous pink buttercream frosting and festive Valentine’s Day sprinkles.

 I’ve made these cupcakes a couple ways over the years.
 If you wanted to skip the food coloring all together you could use raspberry juice instead.
 I’ll put the substitutions in the recipe so you can know how to do it either way!
 I love making them with raspberries as well because you get a gorgeous natural pink color with a bit of a zip of raspberry flavor in every bite.
 I did a taste test for these cupcakes with Kenya, Chloe and Gemma both ways and got a big thumbs up from all three kids.
 I’m guessing that after just one bite, your crew will fall in love, too!